AutoLocalise/react-autolocalise/README.md

     "This component is rendered on the server side"
   );

-  // Execute all translations at once await translator.execute();
+  // Execute all translations in a single batch await translator.execute();

+  // Get translated texts
   return (
     <div>
       <h1>{translator.get(title)}</h1>